 Our attitude toward internal parasites is to manage them to a tolerable level.
 Our attitude toward the external parasites is to eliminate them from our catteries or kennels.
 We can eliminate these parasites if we pay attention to their life cycle and prevent environmental contamination.
 Once out of the kennel or cattery, don't allow them back in!

-WHERE TO STARTEliminate mites and lice.
+Where to StartEliminate mites and lice.
 Treat every dog and cat at the same time.
 You can kill all the adults, but remember, mites weld their eggs on the base of the hair shaft and you cannot kill them!
-These eggs hatch out in 7 days, so you need to re-treat in 2 weeks before they hatch and lay more eggs.
-Many people treat once and have the problem back in 6 weeks; you have to treat twice.
+These eggs hatch out in seven days, so you need to re-treat in two weeks before they hatch and lay more eggs.
+Many people treat once and have the problem back in six weeks; you have to treat twice.

 My favorite treatment is Ivomec® topical.
 (Never use Ivomec on Collies, Shelties, or Collie/Sheltie mixed breeds.)
-Topical Ivomec 0.5% also called Ivomec®/Ivermectin Pour-On is advantageous as we know we are getting an accurate dose in the animal.
+Topical Ivomec 0.5 percent also called Ivomec®/Ivermectin Pour-On is advantageous as we know we are getting an accurate dose in the animal.
 It's used between the shoulder blades so they can't lick it.
 Although licking it won't hurt a dog or cat, the alcohol carrier makes them salivate and look terrible.
 If you have collies, Shelties or any other breed with the MDR1 gene concern, consider using Bravecto for mange therapy to avoid giving medications containing ivermectin.

 Injectable Ivomec® is used orally and usually mixed with Propylene Glycol to sweeten the taste for dogs, making it easier to get down.
 Cats cannot have propylene glycol so use Doc Roy's® Forti Cal™ or Meg-A-Cal to sweeten the dose.
 Most take it well, but if they vomit or spit out the dose, you will have to redo as we need everyone's parasites killed at the same time to avoid sharing back into the group.